History

 2000

-- The official opening of the new Durham Family YMCA facility at 99 Mary St. North in Oshawa occurred on January 28, 2000.
-It was the recipient of large donations from CAW, Local 222 and from General Motors among others.
+- The new Durham Family YMCA facility at 99 Mary Street opened on January 28, 2000, in North Oshawa.
+It was the recipient of large donations from Canadian Auto Workers (CAW), Local 222, and General Motors, among others.

 - The Youth Gambling Awareness Project received its initial provincial funding.
-The project was among the first outreach programs in North America to deal with the long-term impact of growing up in a world that sanctions gambling.
+The project was among the first outreach programs in North America in response to the long-term impact of growing up in a world that normalizes gambling.

 2001

-- YMCA of Greater Toronto developed and published YMCA Playing to Learn™, a new early childhood curriculum that significantly increased the understanding of how children learn and develop and built the capacity of YMCA staff to be among the best of early childhood educators.
+- The YMCA of Greater Toronto developed and published YMCA Playing to Learn™, an early childhood curriculum that significantly increased understanding of how children learn and develop, and built the capacity of YMCA employees to be among leading early childhood educators.

-- The Newcomers Information Centre opened at 42 Charles St. E. in November 2001, with the support of Citizenship and Immigration Canada.
-It provided help to new Canadians in various areas including: information and referrals to community and government programs; computer and free Internet access; connections to education and employment services; and access to the full range of YMCA programs.
+- The Newcomers Information Centre opened at 42 Charles Street East in November 2001, with the support of Citizenship and Immigration Canada.
+It provided new Canadians with: information and referrals to community and government programs, computer and free internet access, connections to education and employment services, and access to the full range of YMCA programs.

 2002

-- A partnership with the YMCA of Senegal was started.
+- A partnership with the YMCA of Senegal began.

 2003

-- The YMCA Academy, a small and innovative secondary school, opened its doors.
-It started at 42 Charles St. E. and then moved to the Central YMCA building a few years later.
+- The YMCA Academy, a small and innovative secondary school, opened at 42 Charles Street East.
+It moved to the Central YMCA building a few years later.

 - YMCA Cedar Glen Outdoor Discovery Campus, an environmental education facility, officially opened on October 15, 2003.
-It was situated on a 263-acre site near Nobleton, Ontario and served as a hub for enhanced day camp and outdoor education programs for youth and adults, and as a leadership-development facility.
+The 263-acre site near Nobleton, Ontario, served as a hub for enhanced day camp and outdoor education programs for youth and adults, and as a leadership development facility.

-- YMCA Newcomer Centres helped 47 per cent of Toronto's newcomers (43,000 people from around the world).
+- 47 per cent of Toronto's newcomers (43,000 people from around the world) received assistance from YMCA Newcomer Centres.

 2004

-- The Markham Family YMCA broke ground in June 2004.
-A major partner was the City of Markham.
+- The Markham Family YMCA broke ground in June 2004 with the City of Markham as a major partner.

 2005

-- The YMCA Youth Gambling Program, now in its fifth year of operation, was adapted for the francophone community and a module for aboriginal youth was also developed.
+- The YMCA Youth Gambling Program, now in its fifth year of operation, was adapted for the francophone community, and a module for Indigenous youth was developed.

 2006

-- The new Markham Family YMCA opened its doors.
-It was located at 101 YMCA Blvd. in Markham.
+- The new Markham Family YMCA opened at 101 YMCA Boulevard in Markham.

-- YMCA Playing to Learn™ curriculum developed by the YMCA of Greater Toronto was rolled out nationally with support from YMCA Canada.
+- The YMCA Playing to Learn™ curriculum, developed by the YMCA of Greater Toronto, rolled out nationally, with support from YMCA Canada.
 All Canadian YMCAs and some YMCAs in the United States adopted it.

-- A long-term partnership with the YMCA of Ghana was initiated.
+- A long-term partnership with the YMCA of Ghana began.

 2007

-- The official opening of YMCA Sprott House located at 21 Walmer Road in Toronto occurred on September 17, 2007.
-It provided a new, affordable and supported housing program for young adults aged 16 to 24.
+- The official opening of YMCA Sprott House at 21 Walmer Road in Toronto occurred on September 17, 2007.
+It provided a new, affordable, and supportive housing program for young adults ages 16–24.

-- The first graduating class from the YMCA Academy was made up of eight young people who received their high school diplomas.
+- The first graduating class from the YMCA Academy, an alternative school, consisted of eight young people who received their high school diplomas.

 - The first formal Youth Advisory Committee was created.
-It was made up of members of supportive housing, substance abuse, and employment counselling programs.
+It was made up of members of supportive housing, substance use, and employment counselling programs.

 2008

-- The mYfitness program was introduced in the health, fitness and recreation facilities.
+- The mYfitness program was introduced across YMCA health, fitness, and recreation facilities.
 It offered customized support and guidance to individuals.

-- The annual YMCA Healthy Kids Day was launched in June to help families embrace lifelong healthy habits.
-It occurs the first Sunday each June.
+- YMCA Healthy Kids Day launched in June to help families embrace lifelong healthy habits.
+This annual event took place on the first Sunday of June.

 2009

-The Toronto West End YMCA completed a three-year, $8 million dollar renewal project designed to meet the emerging needs for its community and fully re-opened in March.
+- The Toronto West End YMCA completed a three-year, $8 million renewal project, designed to meet the emerging needs of its community, and fully reopened in March.

 2010

-- Our Vision: Our communities will be home to the healthiest children, teens and young adults.
+Vision: Our communities will be home to the healthiest children, teens, and young adults.

-- Our Values: The YMCA of Greater Toronto is guided by values that inform the way we act and the decisions we make: Caring, Health, Honesty, Inclusiveness, Respect, Responsibility.
+Values: The YMCA of Greater Toronto is guided by values that inform the way we act and the decisions we make: Caring, Health, Honesty, Inclusiveness, Respect, and Responsibility." - A celebration marked the 100th anniversary of YMCA Camp Pine Crest.

-- The book Lumberman & Voyageurs: The YMCA Pine Crest Story was also published.
+- The book Lumberman & Voyageurs: The YMCA Pine Crest Story was published.

-- The editors of the Canada’s Top 100 Employers project selected the YMCA of Greater Toronto as one of Canada’s Greenest Employers.
+- The YMCA of Greater Toronto was selected as one of Canada's Greenest Employers by Canada's Top 100 Employers.

 2012